Mutation of Property: Process, Documents & Importance

 1. Visit your local municipal office or revenue department.

-2. Collect the application form.
+2. Collect the application for mutation of property form.

 3. Fill out the form with the necessary details, attach required documents (like the sale deed or death certificate), and submit them.